cosmos72/gomacro/doc/generics-wishlist.md

   And also more mundane questions, as whether we write `operator<(a, b Foo) bool { }` or `func operator<(a, b Foo) bool { }`.

+  Although the author really likes Haskell generics, and they happen to go down this exact road, it still feels like a big language change and a hard sell to Go core team and Go community.

+### Option 3. constraints declare type's fields

+  This would be likely frowned upon in many object-oriented languages as C++ or Java, where direct access to object's fields is strongly discouraged in favor of setter/getter methods.

+  Yet Go composite literals are an extremely useful feature, and they rely on initializing exported struct fields to work.
+Thus maybe it could make sense.
+Let's see if it's also useful.

+  One could say that a type `T` satisfies the constraint `Ordered` if `T` has a certain field?\
+  It does not seem very useful since fields contain values, they usually do not "do something" - that's for methods.

+  Furthermore Go has the peculiar feature that methods can be declared on any named type, not just on structs.
+But requiring that a type has certain fields makes sense only for structs - quite limiting.

+  In conclusion it seems to be usable only in some cases, and not useful enough even in those.

+### Option 4. combination of the above

+  The total complexity added to the language would be quite high: the sum of each complexity, plus all the interactions (intentional and accidental) among the above three proposals.

+  If option 2. feels like a hard sell, this simply seems too much.

+### Option summary

+The best option appears to be the first: constraints declare type's methods.\
+It allows to use generics in many scenarios, yet requires quite limited changes to the language:

+* slightly extending `interface` syntax to optionally specify the receiver type
+* adding methods to basic types - one method per supported operator (actually fewer, since `Less` can also cover `<=`, `>` and `>=`, while `Equal` can also cover `!=`, etc.)

+In exchange it allows:

+* declaring constraints with a familiar syntax - the same as method declaration and very similar to interface methods
+* creating generic algorithms as `sort#[T]` that work out-of-the-box both on Go basic types and on user-defined types

 **TO BE CONTINUED**